Sustainably Clear Out Your Wardrobe

 As we near the end of 2022, we all are starting to consider our new year’s resolutions.
 Hopefully, if you are reading this you are someone who is trying to become sustainable in the new coming year.
 If you are one of the smarter people in life, you will be planning and implementing the first steps toward your resolutions before the year’s end.
 If you have the time before the chaotic holiday period, it would be a great idea to clear out the old items in your closet, but why not kill two birds with one stone and do it sustainably?

 As we all should know by now, the fashion industry is one of the biggest contributors to carbon emissions, with 10% of the whole world’s emissions coming from fashion production.
 Fast fashion is one of the biggest culprits whilst still exploiting the earth’s resources, manufacturing large quantities of fashion pieces quickly and cheaply.
 We can all admit that at some point we have invested in a fast fashion product.
 It is nothing to be ashamed of as often the most eco-impacting products we can buy are normally the cheapest.
 If you wish to become more sustainable, you should begin by considering what products you are buying and where they came from.
+Clearing out your wardrobe is a great first step towards achieving a minimalist home.
 If you want to start by making the smallest of eco-friendly choices, your current closet is a great place to start.
 Here are the basics you can start with for a cleaner closet and conscience:

 Lay It All Out In Front Of You

 To get things started and to get the whole job done in one session, we would recommend taking out all the contents of your wardrobe.
 Yes, all of the clothes from years and years ago that have been lingering in your wardrobe with no use or love.
+Regular home inspections can be like clearing out your wardrobe, unearthing hidden problems, and prompting refreshing updates.
 Usually, it is not a practical idea to just create an even bigger mess in your room, but these are the necessary steps if you want a realistic view of what you are working with.
 We all have looked at our closest and thought “I have nothing to wear”.
 You can gather so much inspiration from simply refreshing your mind as to what you have hidden in the back of your closet.
 Start flying through the different genres of clothes, and being realistic as to what you wear or do not wear.

 Consider What You Already Have